PriyankaBtech/POKEDEX/readme.md

 - **Customized Pokemon Details**: I updated the details of Pokemon by providing specific infomation through API.

 - **Enhanced User Interface**: I provide the frontend fresh and modern look, making the app even more user-friendly.
+-
+- **Add Debouncing in Search**: Handle Network call in search bar, it will delayed network call by 2000 milliseconds(2 seconds).